Cruelty to animals: Television and filmmaking

 In the film The Reflecting Skin (1990), children torture a frog.
 In the film The Lighthouse (2019), a seagull opens its beak in a cistern, and then another is beaten to death by a lighthouse keeper who goes mad.
 The seagull was not actually killed during filming. „The production team has emphasized that no seagulls were harmed during the filming.
-Scenes involving the killing of seagulls … were created using animatronics and then enhanced through digital post‑production.”
+Scenes involving the killing of seagulls ... were created using animatronics and then enhanced through digital post‑production."

 Vase de Noces contains scenes of extreme violence and sexual perversion against animals; the film has been banned in several places.

 The SAG has contracted with the AHA for monitoring animal use during filming or while on the set.
 Compliance with this arrangement is voluntary and only applies to films made in the United States.
 Films monitored by the American Humane Association may bear one of their end-credit messages.
 Many productions, including those made in the United States, do not advise AHA or SAG of animal use in films, so there is no oversight.
-In order to get the end credit disclaimer, productions must register with American Humane and engage an AHA Certified Animal Safety Representative who monitors animal acting throughout production and must follow the guidelines for animal safety are important, however, not all films are required to use the "No Animals Were Harmed" disclaimer, and they can choose to film without American Humane monitoring, and others may include cost or logistical reasons.
+In order to get the end credit disclaimer, productions must register with American Humane and engage an AHA Certified Animal Safety Representative who monitors animal acting throughout production and must follow the guidelines for animal safety are important, however, not all films are required to use the "No Animals Were Harmed" disclaimer, and they can choose to film without American Humane monitoring, and others may include cost or logistical reasons, including animals with smaller roles.

 Some other animal welfare organizations worldwide, such as the Animal Anti-Cruelty League in South Africa, have also monitored the use of animals in the film.
+Depending on the country, like Japan, due to different cultural and industry-standard crediting practices in the Japanese film industry which has different, often less stringent, internal standards for such public recognition in the credits and traditionally have less detailed animal welfare documentation in the credits compared to Hollywood productions.
+The on-set management of animal welfare in the Japanese film is often an internal production matter or handled by registered animal handling businesses, rather than a publicly monitored and credited one.
+The responsibility ultimately rests with the producer or their representative.
+Similarly, animals with very small roles which might not warrant a dedicated, prominent credit in the Japanese system.